vcarling/vcarling.github.io/projects.md

 My final report can be found [here](assets/files/Pulsed_Nuclear_Magnetic_Resonance.pdf).

-## Gamma Ray Emission Fom Radioactive Isobars
+## Gamma Ray Emission From Radioactive Isobars

 This project was finished in fulfillment for the capstone laboratory course , **PHYS 142W**, at University of California, Riverside.